 A numeric value specifying the confidence level for confidence intervals on effects.

-The number of significant digits to return for numeric values (for summary tables).
+The number of decimal places to return for numeric values (for summary tables).

 Value